spencergibb/spencergibb.github.io/static/markdown/spring-cloud-star-springone-2015.md

 * Multi-datacenter aware
 * peer-to-peer gossip system
 * By default CP, but tunable
-* Agent run as a sidecar, connects to server cluster
+* Agent runs as a sidecar, connects to server cluster
 * Web based UI